 Minimum total 19

-units required
+units required 13

 Minimum upper- 9

 division units

 required

 Total transfer units 9

 that may apply to

 minor

-List any special Continuing students must have a cumulative GPA of at least a 2.0 and no
+Continuing students must have a cumulative GPA of at least a 2.0 and no

+List any special pending incomplete grades.

-requirements to pending incomplete grades.
+requirements to perioning incomplete grades.

-declare/admission

-to this minor
+declare/admission to this minor

 (completion of

 specific

 coursework,

 minimum GPA,

 interview,

 application, etc.)

 Minor Core:

 requirements.
 List Complete 5 courses (13 units):

 all required minor

 requirements - RCSC 205 (3) Merchandise Planning and Control

 including core and - RCSC 205A (1) Merchandise Planning Lab

 electives.
 Courses - RCSC 220 (3) Markets, Finance and Retailing OR ACCT 250 (3) Survey of

 listed must include Accounting OR ACCT 200 (3) Introduction to Financial Accounting

-course prefix, - RCSC 260 (3) Shopper Data and Business Analytics OR MKTG 376
+course prefix, - RCSC 260 (3) Shopper Data and Business Analytics

-number, units, and Marketing Analytics
+number, units, and RCSC 360 (3) Digital Retailing

 title.
-Mark new - RCSC 360 (3) Digital Retailing
+Mark new -

 coursework (New).

 Include any Electives:

 limits/restrictions Complete 6 units from the following:

 needed (house - RCSC 310 Retailing Management and Operations

 number limit, etc.). - RCSC 324 Customer Experience Management

 Provide - RCSC 325 Retail Innovation and Entrepreneurship

 email(s)/letter(s) - RCSC 326 Product Development

 of support from - RCSC 350 Supply Chain Management

 home department - RCSC 361 Social Media, Influencers and Consumers

-head(s) for courses - RCSC 434 Omnichannel and Multichannel Retailing,
+head(s) for courses

 not owned by your - RCSC 496A Special Topic (designated as a digital retailing topic).

 department.
 Up to 3 units of RCSC 399/499 Independent Study or RCSC 492 Directed

-· Research may be applied to the Digital Retailing Minor with instructor
+Research may be applied to the Digital Retailing Minor with instructor

 approval and topic related to digital retailing.

 Internship, No.

 practicum, applied

 course

 requirements

 (Yes/No).
 If yes,

-provide •
+provide =

 description.

 Additional No.

 requirements

 (provide

 description)

 Any double- Yes, courses from the DR Minor may not also be used as electives in the

 dipping RCSC Minor.

 restrictions

 (Yes/No)?
 If yes, RCSC Majors may not complete the Digital Retailing Minor.
 Students may

 provide transfer from the Digital Retail Minor into the RCSC Major and apply credit

 description. already taken to the RCSC BS degree.

-Courses may not be used for both the DR Minor and the Digital Retailing Certificate.
+Courses may not be used for both the DR Minor and the Digital Retailing

+) Certificate.